Veronese subalgebras and Veronese morphisms for a class of Yang-Baxter algebras: Preliminaries

 A quadratic algebra is an associative graded algebra $A=\bigoplus_{i\ge 0}A_i$ over a ground field $\textbf{k}$ determined by a vector space of generators $V = A_1$ and a subspace of homogeneous quadratic relations $R= R(A) \subset V \otimes V.$ We assume that $A$ is finitely generated, so $\dim A_1 < \infty$.
 Thus $ A=T(V)/( R)$ inherits its grading from the tensor algebra $T(V)$.

 Following the classical tradition (and a recent trend), we take a combinatorial approach to study $A$.
 The properties of $A$ will be read off a presentation $A= \textbf{k} \langle X\rangle /(\Re)$, where by convention $X$ is a fixed finite set of generators of degree $1$, $|X|=n,$ and $(\Re)$ is the two-sided ideal of relations, generated by a {\em finite} set $\Re$ of homogeneous polynomials of degree two.
-A quadratic algebra $A$ is \emph{a Poincar\`{e}–Birkhoff–Witt type algebra} or shortly \emph{a PBW algebra} if there exists an enumeration $X=X_n= \{x_1, \cdots, x_n\}$ of $X,$ such that the quadratic relations $\Re$ form a (noncommutative) Gr\"{o}bner basis with respect to the degree-lexicographic ordering $<$ on $\asX$.
-In this case the set of normal monomials (mod $\Re$) forms a $\textbf{k}$-basis of $A$ called a \emph{PBW basis} and $x_1,\cdots, x_n$ (taken exactly with this enumeration) are called \emph{ PBW-generators of $A$}.
-The notion of a \emph{PBW} algebra was introduced by Priddy, \cite{priddy}.
-His \emph{PBW basis} is a generalization of the classical Poincar\'{e}-Birkhoff-Witt basis for the universal enveloping of a finite dimensional Lie algebra.
+In particular, $A_1 = V= \Span_{\textbf{k} } X$. \begin{dfn} A quadratic algebra $A$ is \emph{a Poincar\`{e}–Birkhoff–Witt type algebra} or shortly \emph{a PBW algebra} if there exists an enumeration $X=\{x_1, \cdots, x_n\}$ of $X,$ such that the quadratic relations $\Re$ form a (noncommutative) Gr\"{o}bner basis with respect to the deg-lex order $<$ on $\asX$.
+In this case the set of normal monomials (mod $\Re$) forms a $\textbf{k}$-basis of $A$ called a \emph{PBW basis} and $x_1,\cdots, x_n$ (taken exactly with this enumeration) are called \emph{ PBW-generators of $A$}. \end{dfn} \emph{PBW} algebras were introduced by Priddy, \cite{priddy}.
+The \emph{PBW basis} is a generalization of the classical Poincar\'{e}-Birkhoff-Witt basis for the universal enveloping of a finite dimensional Lie algebra.
 PBW algebras form an important class of Koszul algebras.
 The interested reader can find information on quadratic algebras and, in particular, on Koszul algebras and PBW algebras in \cite{PoPo}.
-A special class of PBW algebras important for this paper, are the \emph{binomial skew polynomial rings} in the sence of .

-The binomial skew polynomial rings were introduced by the author in \cite{GI96}, initially they were called "sqew polynomial rings with binomial relations".
-They form a class of quadratic PBW algebras with remarkable properties: they are noncommutative, but preserve the good algebraic and homological properties of the commutative polynomial rings $\textbf{k} [x_1, \cdots , x_n]$, each such an algebra $A$ is a Noetherian Artin-Schelter regular domain, it is Koszul, and at the same time it defines via its relation a solution of the Yang-Baxter equation, see \cite{GIVB}, \cite{GI12}, and Fact \ref{theorem3}.
-We recall the definition. \begin{dfn} \cite{GI96, GI94} A {\em binomial skew polynomial ring} is a quadratic algebra $A=\textbf{k} \langle x_1, \cdots , x_n\rangle/(\Re_0)$ with precisely $\binom{n}{2}$ defining relations
+A special class of PBW algebras important for this paper, are the \emph{binomial skew polynomial rings} introduced and studied by the author in \cite{GI94, GI96}. \begin{dfn} \cite{GI96, GI94} A {\em binomial skew polynomial ring} is a quadratic algebra $A=\textbf{k} \langle x_1, \cdots , x_n\rangle/(\Re_0)$ with precisely $\binom{n}{2}$ defining relations